-Simplify3D is our preferred slicing and printer hosting program.
-Not only does it lead the market in parameter customization and features like customizable support generation, but Simplify3D best handles the large print jobs that Gigabot users make on a daily basis.
+Simplify3D is our preferred slicing and printer hosting program as it best handles the large print jobs that Gigabot users make on a daily basis with highly customizable settings.
 The factory file functionality also enables us to better support and troubleshoot with customers.
 We recommend this if you are looking for a robust and reliable software workflow.

 Your Gigabot is fully compatible with open source programming tools supported by the RepRap community.
 We have included profiles for Slic3r and Cura if you do not wish to use Simplify3D.